stom66/blender-asset-exporter/README.md

 - #### Nothing happens when you export

+    Look at the status bar for more info.
+Common mistakes to check:

-    Ensure you have a valid Export Operator Preset selected in the dropdown.
+    - Ensure you have a valid Export Operator Preset selected in the dropdown.

-    I'll add a warning for this at some point.
+    - Ensure you have a collection with the correct prefix
+    - Ensure you have select a valid output path

 - #### You get an error when trying to export

     This is usually caused by trying to export with an old Export Operator Preset.
 Make a new one and be sure to Load Operator Defaults first so that none of the old settings carry over.

+- #### Exporting to glTF with the export option "Apply Modifiers" triggers a warning "Cannot assign a 'IDPropertyGroup' value to the existing 'hops' Group IDProperty"

+    This seems to be a bug with the current version of HardOps/HOps.
+You can fix this by removing the Smooth by Angle modifier from your asset, or enabling the option to remove them automatically in the Asset Exporter options.

+- #### You get an error ending with "context is incorrect"

+This is usually due to trying to export when in an armatures Pose mode.
+Switch to object mode before exporting.